Every few months or so, YVR welcomes a special visitor.

 Engine: General Electric CF34 – 3B1

 Noise Certification: Meets ICAO Chapter 4 noise standards

-YVR Connection: Our most recent visit by the ILS test aircraft was in late January when they tested all five of our systems.
+YVR Connection: Our most recent visit by the ILS test aircraft was last weekend when they tested all five of our systems.
 The aircraft made several passes, flying an irregular pattern and at varying heights to properly calibrate the instruments and test them at different altitudes and angles.
-See the chart below.
 You can also check out our noise webpage for more info.